 Individual fire reviews examine all or part of the operations on an individual fire.
 The fire may be ongoing or controlled.
-These reviews may be local, 18 state/regional, or national.
-These reviews evaluate decisions and strategies, correct deficiencies, identify new or improved procedures, techniques or tactics, determine cost-effectiveness, and compile and develop information to improve 21
+These reviews may be local, state/regional, or national.
+These reviews evaluate decisions and strategies, correct deficiencies, identify new or improved procedures, techniques or tactics, determine cost-effectiveness, and compile and develop information to improve local, state/regional, or national fire management programs.